sign0/h3-string/README.md

 <a name="regClass"></a>

 ### .regClass() ⇒ <code>Number</code>
-Return 2 or 3 for the resolution class
+Return 2 or 3 for the resolution class.

 * **Success Returns**: <code>Number</code> - ```1``` or ```2``` | Index is resolution class II or class III.